Middletown Township, New Jersey: EMS

 They are all volunteer as well.
 All except Port Monmouth have EMS rescue trucks with equipment to handle vehicle extrications and rope rescue.
 These squads also have boats and dive teams to perform rescue and recovery operations involving water which have been called out of town to assist with large area searches.
 Port Monmouth provides a bariatric unit, a converted ambulance, for severely overweight patients.
-It has been requested outside of Middletown Township as a back-up for the unit from the Monmouth Ocean Hospital Service Corporation(MONOC).
+It has been requested outside of Middletown Township as a back-up for the unit from the Monmouth Ocean Hospital Service Corporation.

-Advanced Life Support or paramedics for the township and surrounding towns are provided by MONOC.
-The two primary paramedic units for Middletown Township are Medic 206 located at MTFD Station 8 (Middletown Fire Company No. 1) covering a majority of the town and Medic 201 located at South Aberdeen First Aid Squad in Aberdeen covering the Northwestern end of town.
+Advanced Life Support or paramedics for the township and surrounding towns are provided by the Monmouth Ocean Hospital Service Corporation.
+The two primary paramedic units for Middletown Township are Medic 206 located at the Middletown Township Fire Department Station 8 (Middletown Fire Company No. 1) covering a majority of the town and Medic 201 located at South Aberdeen First Aid Squad in Aberdeen covering the Northwestern end of town.
 Other medic units from farther distances are dispatched when these are not available.